leonematias/DeepNeuralNetwork/README.md

 * Gradient descent with mini-batches.

 Examples:
-* ExampleMnistBinaryClassifier: distinguish between 0s and 1s digit images from Mnist
+* ExampleMnistBinaryClassifier: distinguish between 0s and 1s digit images from Mnist.
+* ExampleMnistMultiClassClassifier: classify Mnist digit images from 0 to 9.

 This implementation uses Matrix2 class to perform linear algebra operations.
 That class was design for academic purposes and it's not optimized in any way.